Safe H2O

 Sediment filters work by forcing the water through a physical barrier that traps the sediment in the filter material but allows the water to pass through.
 Typically, we utilise a twin chamber sediment filter system, with the first filter chamber capturing the larger sediment debris, and the second filter chamber targeting the smaller sediment particles down to 1 micron.
 Maintenance is hassle-free, typically requiring only periodic replacement of filter cartridges every 6-12 months.

 UV (Ultraviolet) filtration uses UV light to disinfect your water continuously.
-As your water passes through a stainless-steel chamber, the UV light kills any pathogens within the water.
+As your water passes through a stainless-steel chamber, the UV light kills any pathogens within the water

 Your water source may contain pathogens like bacteria, viruses, and protozoa.
 These harmful microorganisms are typically smaller than 1 micron and therefore, will pass through any sediment filters.
 However, the installation of an ultraviolet disinfection bulb (UV) will provide an effective solution, by killing and/or neutralising 99.9% of all pathogens.